XiangmingKA/academic-kickstart4/content/project/5 A Unreal Car Racing Game/index.md

 ![Test Scene 1](img/image1.png)
 ## UI

 I added a basic UI in this game, showing the current speed of the car.
-And there is a End text in the beginning and the ending of the game showing player's time of passing the game..
+And there is an End text in the beginning and the ending of the game showing player's time of passing the game.
 ![Test Scene 1](img/image3.png)

 ## Game manipulation

-By pressing W A S D, players can speed up or brake the car and trun left/right.
+By pressing W A S D, players can speed up or brake the car and turn left/right.
 ![Test Scene 1](img/image2.png)